madviking/gcs-snapshots-downloader/README.md

 - `--disk-type TYPE`: Temporary disk type for the snapshot (default `pd-ssd`).
 - `--mode archive|files`: Default `archive` streams tar.gz to GCS (fast and compact). `files` copies per‑file (slower for many small files).
 - `--cleanup STATEFILE`: Run cleanup immediately using a previous state file and exit.

+### Download options

+- `--out-dir PATH`: Override destination (default is the state file’s `LOCAL_DIR`).
+- `--only NAME`: Download a single archive (e.g., `root.tar.gz`).
+The downloader creates a folder named after the archive and saves the file inside with the same name.

+### Faster downloads (crcmod)

+- macOS/Linux: run `./install_crcmod.sh` to build crcmod with a C extension and print an `export CLOUDSDK_PYTHON=…` hint so gsutil uses that Python.
+- Verify: `gsutil version -l` should show compiled crcmod; sliced downloads will be enabled and rsync checksums speed up.

 ### Outputs